Why you need a PPC/Ad Specialist

 The Blind PPC Manager

 Potential revenues are lost due to a suboptimal configuration, but the manager wouldn’t recognize it as long as the campaign still gets ROI.
-The revenue keeps the PPC Manager happy as he/she reports results.
+The revenue keeps the PPC Manager happy as it shows results.
 Sadly, nobody sees that more than 50% of the budget spent is not creating any revenue.
-But the PPC Manager is happy as long as ROI is being seen – unable to detect how much money is lost every day.
+But the PPC Manager is happy as long some ROI is being seen – unable to detect how much money is lost every day.

 The Cautious PPC Manager